-- Representing leading streaming service provider in 7 instituted PTAB challenges relating to compression technology.
+- Represented leading streaming service provider in 7 instituted PTAB challenges relating to compression technology.
 To date over 85 claims have been found unpatentable across 5 patents.

-- Representing leading semiconductor manufacturer in multiple IPR challenges concerning 802.11 and Bluetooth technology that were instituted and all asserted claims found invalid.
+- Represented leading semiconductor manufacturer in multiple IPR challenges concerning 802.11 and Bluetooth technology that were instituted and all asserted claims found invalid.

 - Represented leading sporting goods company in the Central District of California litigation and obtained dismissal before responding to complaint after sending Rule 11 letter.